harris-ahmad/harris-ahmad.github.io/index.md

 * One of the papers I've enjoyed reading is [Raft](https://raft.github.io/raft.pdf).
 * I'm a huge fan of the [C++](https://isocpp.org/) programming language.
 * The song I'm currently listening to is [Hero](https://www.youtube.com/watch?v=mYFaghHyMKc) by Family of the Year.
 * When I find some time to spare, I like to scroll through [@rmdrk](https://www.instagram.com/rmdrk/?hl=en)'s and [@blakeaudenpoetry](https://www.instagram.com/blakeaudenpoetry/?hl=en)'s Instagram.
 Their quotes are worth reading.
+* Fantastic pieces of advice by Dr. Ihsan: [Click](http://ihsan-qazi.blogspot.com/2010/08/few-pieces-of-advice-i-gave-to-my.html) here to read.